genintho/jamchamb.github.io/_posts/2018-06-09-animal-crossing-developer-mode.md

     old_vals = old_vals AND new_vals

 The XOR operation will mark all of the bits that have changed between the two values.
-The AND operation then masks the new input to unset any bits that did not change.
+The AND operation then masks the new input to unset any bits that are not currently set.
 The result in `r0` is the set of new bits (button presses) in the new value.
 If it's not empty, we're on the right path.

 For `r0` to be `0x1000`, the 4th out of the 16 button trace bits must have just changed.
 By setting a breakpoint after the XOR/AND operation I can figure out which button press causes this: it's the START button.

-The next question is how to get the first two bytes to be `0a01`.
-These bytes are updated near the end of `zerucheck_key_check` when we don't hit the code block that toggles `0x4(zuruKeyCheck)`.
+The next question is how to get `r5` to start out as `0xA`. `r5` and `r6` are loaded from `0x0(zuruKeyCheck)` at the beginning of the key check function, and updated near the end when we don't hit the code block that toggles `0x4(zuruKeyCheck)`.

-There are a few places just before where `r5` gets set to `0xa`:
+There are a few places just before where `r5` gets set to `0xA`:

 * `8040ed50`
 * `8040ed00`